rfiorentino1/Pro-Tools-Accessibility-Scripts/README.md

 - simulate option click: control x

-- simulate option shift click: control shift x
+- simulate option shift click: control command x
   - Note: for any click simulation to work properly, you need to scroll to the track that you want to work with by pressing VO f and typing the track number.

-- Speak current counter position: command 0
+- Speak current counter position: Option command 0

-- Speak selection start: command 1
+- Speak selection start: Option command 1

-- Speak selection end: command 2
+- Speak selection end: Option command 2

-- Speak selection length: command 3
+- Speak selection length: Option command 3

 - Track Status: find out what tracks are armed, soloed, muted, or selected: